-The executives selected for participation in 2018 are the CEO, the CFO, the COO, the CCO and the CLO.
+The executives selected for participation in 2019 are the CEO, the CFO, the COO, the CCO and the CLO.
 The Board of Directors may change any and all features of the plan at any time.

 The total potential award pool is a fixed dollar amount established by the Board, with the recommendation of the Compensation Committee.
-For 2018, the maximum potential incentive bonus for each participating executive is one half of his or her base salary, the bonus pool for threshold performance is \$300,000, and for performance below threshold cash incentives are entirely within the discretion of the Board, which may allocate among participating executives a total cash incentive pool of up to \$125,000, but only if earnings for the year exceed that amount.
+For 2019, the maximum potential incentive bonus for each participating executive is one half of his or her base salary.
+For performance below the maximum, cash incentives will be proportionally calculated based on the percentage of where the actual performance is achieved between the minimum and maximum performance.

-The Board has established performance benchmarks for minimum, threshold and maximum performance.
+The Board has established performance benchmarks for minimum and maximum performance.
 It is not necessary to achieve threshold performance or better in all performance categories in order to receive a cash incentive award.
 With the input of the Compensation Committee, the Board of Directors also has discretion to make cash incentive awards based on the Board's subjective assessment of an executive's or other employee's performance.

-For purposes of calculating bonuses and evaluating actual performance in the performance goal categories, the Compensation Committee has discretion to make adjustments to exclude any single, nonrecurring event that results in either a 10% increase or 10% decrease in the calculated performance, as well as the discretion to make adjustments to account for significant or material events.
+For purposes of calculating bonuses and evaluating actual performance in the performance goal categories, the Compensation Committee has discretion to make adjustments and exclude any single, nonrecurring event that results in either a 10% increase or 10% decrease in the calculated performance, as well as the discretion to make adjustments to account for significant or material events.

-Awards under the cash incentive bonus plan for the fiscal year 2017 were \$275,000, which was comprised of \$275,000 awarded for meeting certain threshold measures and nothing awarded under the discretionary provisions.
+Awards under the cash incentive bonus plan for the fiscal year 2018 were \$300,000, which was comprised of \$111,000 awarded for meeting certain performance levels and \$189,000 awarded under the discretionary provisions.

 The Bank has a 2013 Equity Incentive Plan approved by shareholders that permits the grant of stock options to employees for up to 187,500 shares of common stock.
 Option awards are generally granted with an exercise price equal to the market price of the Bank's common stock at the date of grant; those option awards have vesting periods of 5 years unless otherwise approved by the Board of Directors and have 10-year contractual terms.
-As of December 31, 2017, 187,500 shares available for future grants under the 2013 Equity Incentive Plan.
+As of December 31, 2018, 187,500 shares were available for future grants under the 2013 Equity Incentive Plan.

-In December 2017, the Bank granted Stock Appreciation Rights (SARs) to the CLO and the CCO pursuant to a Stock Appreciation Rights Agreement with each executive.
+In December 2018, the Bank granted Stock Appreciation Rights (SARs) to the CLO, COO and the CCO pursuant to a Stock Appreciation Rights Agreement with each executive.
 The SAR agreements provide for a form of contingent cash bonus arrangement and is independent of, and is not an award under, the Bank's 2013 Equity Incentive Plan.
 The SARs settle in cash only and provide incentive compensation equal to the difference between the market price of the Bank's common stock at the date of exercise by the executive officer and the market price when the SARs were granted.
-The two executive officers each received SARs based on 10,000 shares of the Bank's common stock with a vesting schedule of 20% on each anniversary of the grant date.
-The exercise price per share is \$12.50.
+The three executive officers each received SARs based on 10,000 shares of the Bank's common stock with a vesting schedule of 20% on each anniversary of the grant date.
+The exercise price per share is \$11.58.
+The final term for exercise is ten years from the grant date.
+In August 2018, the Bank granted SARs to the CEO based on 30,000 shares of the Bank's common stock with vesting schedule of 10,000 immediately vested and 10,000 vesting at the end of the first and second year of the agreement.
+The exercise price per share is \$15.70.
 The final term for exercise is ten years from the grant date.